lexibank/barlowlote/README.md

-# Barlow Lote
+# CLDF dataset derived from Barlow's "Lote Wordlist" from 2023

 [![CLDF validation](https://github.com/lexibank/barlowlote/workflows/CLDF-validation/badge.svg)](https://github.com/lexibank/barlowlote/actions?query=workflow%3ACLDF-validation)

 ## How to cite

+If you use these data please cite
+- the original source
+  > Barlow, Russell.
+2024.
+Lote wordlist: Based on elicitation sessions with Leo Lang from Uvol village, recorded in Kokopo, East New Britain, November 2022. https://doi.org/TODOZENODO
-If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description